The Vermont Statutes Online

 (i) that are required by law, likely to be required by law, or reasonably associated with the respondent's usual course of business; or

-(ii) which the respondent has planned, budgeted for, initiated, or completed prior to or during the current enforcement action.
+(ii) that the respondent has planned, budgeted for, initiated, or completed prior to or during the current enforcement action.

 (D) Unless otherwise contrary to requirements of federal law, the Secretary may allow a contribution from a municipality to primarily benefit the municipality.
 For purposes of this subsection, "municipality" shall mean a city, town, or village.